 Along the top of the image, you can see a glimps of the driveway, the deck, and the kitchen.
 The driveway extension can be emptied to act as a patio, mulling area for guests or can be a large table, seating area.
 The shed is in the back corner of the lot, blocking the view to the back of the neighbor’s garage.
 To add some interest a wide path curves around a tree back to the shed.
+I am going to have Tree surgeon north east come out and trim some of the trees.
 The path must be wide enough to accommodate the lawn mower and/or snow blower.
 To square out the grass-cutting, ground-cover and shaded bedding plants fill in around the path shown in the dark green.

 From the deck stairs down into the back yard, there is a grill station to the left, before the driveway patio.
+I did a Exterior House Wash with a pressure washer to make it look cleaner.
 To the right is another patio, hidden from immediate sight by raised planter boxes shown in purple.
 This private nook houses the flower pit and benches.
 The fire pit can be replaced with a round table as needed.
 Another bank of raised planter boxes shown in purple filter the view of the neighbor’s yard, lending a bit of privacy.
 These planters are larger and could house trellises for vining plants or taller evergreens.

 Between the kitchen and the fire pit is a bed shown in dark green with perrenials such as my current obsessions, sunflowers and Zinnas.
 I’d like to have something growing that I can see from my kitchen window.
-Behind the firepit nook is a garden encased in a white picket fence.
+Behind the firepit nook is a garden encased in a white picket fence and partialy covered by rectractable awning.
 In my mind, it is a white picket fence but it may end up being a series of raised beds with brick pathways.
 The cottage look doesn’t fit in with the rest of what I’m going for here.
 I’m going for english garden with contemporary flair.
 Wood-tones, not white.
 Structure but with some open green-space.